-The candidates presented their projects during a pitch session in front of a jury comprised of international film experts.
+The candidates will present also their projects during a pitch session in front of a jury comprised of international film experts.

 The Myanmar Script Fund 2017 will be held from November 4 to 7.

 The Myanmar Script Fund works in close collaboration with Open Doors, a program managed by the Festival Locarno (Switzerland), FAMU International (Czech Republic), Yangon Film School (Myanmar) & Pen Myanmar (Myanmar).
 It is supported by Forever Group (Myanmar) & Institut français (France).

 MEMORY!
 Film Festival is more than an event which takes place in Yangon.
 It’s also, thanks to the Travelling MEMORY!
 Show, a unique occasion for the residents of remote Myanmar communities to re-discover cinema.